JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-showcase-tech-caching.md

 ## Caching Technologies present and upcoming

-as caching is a major feature, I focused on getting the application out without adding an external cache layer.<br>
+caching being a major feature, I focused on getting the application out without adding an external cache layer.<br>
 to showcase tech and skills it is ok not to have a dedicated cache, but if the app evolves into something bigger a proper cache layer will be in order.